 Offering to "modify" people who misbehave in his class.

 Going on a mass-abduction spree, butchering and experimenting on innocent people to create his cyborg army.

 When they were still together, Helena once dared Talan to wear a dress for her in private.
 She crossed the line when she took pictures and posted them on the Internet for all to see, driving Talan nearly to suicide.
 Upon learning this, Lightning vowed to make her pay.

 For Jane, she drugged and raped James to have his child, only to isolate herself from him and later tell him that Jackson was stillborn.
 She believes she has long since crossed the horizon, though she is trying to redeem herself through her work.

 Alice certainly counts; though outwardly tough, she's clearly more vulnerable around her friends.
-She also mentions having lived in a hellish, irradiated wasteland with her family for most of her life.
+She also lived in a hellish, irradiated wasteland with her family for most of her life.